utzcoz/utzcoz.github.io/_posts/2020-04-02-Introduce-SystemUI-OverviewProxyService.markdown

 }
 ```

-If it is failed to bind qucik step service, it will try again later; If it is sucessfully to bind quick step service, it will cast the received `IBinder` service to `IOverviewProxy`:
+If it is failed to bind quick step service, it will try again later; If it is successfully to bind quick step service, it will cast the received `IBinder` service to `IOverviewProxy`:

 ```java
 private final ServiceConnection mOverviewServiceConnection = new ServiceConnection() {